fedelibre/LilyDev/mkosi/README.md

 running out of memory (check the RAM available with the command `free -m`) and you should try assigning more RAM to the virtual machine.

-Once you are sure about the suitable settings, you'd better *register* the virtual machine in libvirt or, in libvirt terms, *define a domain*.
-Enter the directory where you saved the .raw file and launch this command:

-    virt-install --name lilydev-vm-VERSION --memory 1024 --os-type=linux \
-    --os-variant=fedora27 --boot loader=/usr/share/edk2/ovmf/OVMF_CODE.fd \
-    --network=default --disk /FULL/PATH/TO/lilydev-vm-VERSION.raw \
-    --noautoconsole --import

-(available OS variants are listed by the command `osinfo-query os`)

 Now the virtual machine will be available on all libvirt clients, such as [virt-manager](https://virt-manager.org/) or
 [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes).
 If you still want to launch it from command-line, use these commands:

-    virsh start lilydev-vm-VERSION
+    virsh start LilyDev-debian-vm-VERSION
-    virt-viewer --connect qemu:///session lilydev-vm-VERSION
+    virt-viewer --connect qemu:///session LilyDev-debian-vm-VERSION

 You'll log in as `dev` user (the password is `lilypond`).

 Desktop preferences suggestions:

-- Disable the screensaver: click on the menu icon on the bottom left, then on *Preferences»Screensaver*; in the Mode dropdown menu choose *Disable Screen Saver*.

-- Change keybord layout from default US (american) to your national layout in *Preferences»Keyboard and Mouse»Keyboard Layout*; add your layout and then move it up to the list so it will be the default.
+- Change keybord layout from default US (american) to your national layout in *Applications»Settings»Keyboard»Layout*: add your layout and then move it up to the list so it will be the default.

 ## Container